gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 $$\nu d = 2 - \alpha \quad \text{(hyperscaling)}$$

 These relations are not empirical.
-They follow from RG scaling —
+They follow from RG scaling,
 from the assumption of a fixed point.

 Wilson computed the critical exponents